-The war is scarring the people and landscape of Ukraine.
+Violence is a recurring part of the American landscape.
+A war is scarring the people and landscape of Ukraine.
 It has evoked the world’s outrage, yet revealed the limitations of our resolve to aid the Ukrainian people.
-The following pieces are appropriate for performance during a time of war.
+The following pieces are appropriate for performance during a time of violence and war.
 I invite you to download one or more scores for your personal use.
 Please contact me if you wish to perform one of these pieces with your ensemble.
-It is our fervent prayer that the Lord will intervene and bring this horrific conflict to an end, and then move us to support the future of Ukraine.
+It is our fervent prayer that the Lord will strengthen us to bring such horrific acts of violence to an end.

 My hymn, Hill of Crosses, was written after a choir tour to Lithuania in 2007.
 It compares a hill of resistance to Golgatha and to hills of despair in our lives.
 On the HYMNARY page you can listen to the Lenoir-Rhyne A Cappella Choir perform an expanded version of this hymn during chapel at St. Olaf College in 2008.

 The Lord Is My Shepherd is based on an old Slovak psalm tone full of sorrow and lament.
 Here is a unison setting with organ of the original SATB a cappella anthem.
 A straight-forward setting is found here.

 The Lord’s Prayer (2006) may be sung in Unison or in an SATB choral version.

 So We Do Not Lose Heart (2008) is an SATB anthem based on 2 Corinthians that juxtaposes affliction and destruction with confidence in God’s promise.
 Originally composed for organ, an oboe may render the solo line as indicated in the score.
 The performance by choir and organ found under ANTHEMS was recorded on the 10th Anniversary of 9/11 by the Lenoir-Rhyne University A Cappella Choir, Hickory, NC.

 Agnus Dei (1978) for high and low voices combines two melodies in a plaintive setting.